Financial Data Systems FDS Collections Complaints?

 The harassing company pays our fees.

+They’re legit.
 According to the Better Business Bureau (BBB), Financial Data Systems is a consumer finance, consumer loan, and financial services company.
 The BBB does not indicate a founding date, but their profile page for FDS was established in 2009.
-Buzzfile indicates a founding date of 2005 and describes FDS as an investment advisor operating within the security and commodity brokers sector.
+Buzzfile indicates a founding date of 2005 and describes Financial Data Systems as an investment advisor operating within the security and commodity brokers sector.

 FDS’ business services occupy two main divisions: first-party collections, or Extended Business Office (EBO), and third-party contingency collections.
 Their EBO service acts “as an extension of clients’ business offices, providing the staff, technology, and processes to increase your cash flow by decreasing accounts receivable.”
 Their third-party collection service uses letters, phone calls, and skip tracing to locate and contact debtors with delinquent accounts.
 Three letters are sent out during the first 30 days, and delinquencies are reported to the credit reporting agencies if no contact is made.